Employment Pricing Information

 How long will my matter take?

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take 4-8 weeks.
-If your claim proceeds to a final hearing, your case is likely to take at least 6 months.
+If you claim proceeds to a final hearing, your case is likely to take at least 6 – 9 months.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

 Please note that all fees/costs referred to in the above are exclusive of VAT, and VAT at 20% will be added when our invoices are raised.
 Further incidental costs such as photocopying charges and couriers may also be incurred.